Naneet/SignLink-ISL/README.md

 # SignLink-ISL

-SignLink-ISL is a machine learning-based system designed to recognize and interpret Indian Sign Language (ISL) gestures, facilitating effective communication between the deaf community and others.
-This project aims to build a robust pipeline for Sign Language Recognition (SLR), with a specific focus on Indian Sign Language (ISL).
+SignLink-ISL is a deep learning-based system designed to recognize and interpret Indian Sign Language (ISL) gestures, facilitating effective communication between the deaf community and others.
+This project aims to build a robust Sign Language Recognition (SLR) model, with a specific focus on Indian Sign Language (ISL).
 The goal is to preprocess video datasets efficiently and train machine learning models to recognize and classify ISL gestures accurately.

 ## Table of Contents